ethanbaker/cpick/README.md

 For more examples, please refer to the [documentation][documentation-url].

-#### Cpick Settings

-Cpick comes with two boolean settings: sandbox and testing.

-* Sandbox

-  Sandbox determines whether or not Cpick will return a color.
-Sandbox is useful for looking at colors that will be used somewhere else, like for a website.
-If sandbox is set to `true`, Cpick will not return any value but will instead cycle between different color tables.
-Setting sandbox to `false` means a color will be returned.

-* Testing

-  Testing is used to test coverage and validness of Cpick without requiring user input.
-Testing is useful for making sure Cpick can work on your device.
-Setting testing to `true` turns on the test mode, while setting testing to `false` keeps Cpick on normal mode.

-All of the tests can be found in the [tests.go](https://github.com/ethanbaker/cpick/blob/master/tests.go) file.

 #### Controls/Keys

 If you are looking for a simplified version, check out the [docs](https://github.com/ethanbaker/cpick/blob/master/colors.go).
 Here is a more in-depth explanation.